yaksetig/x_marketing_bot/README.md

 # Twitter Marketing Bot

-A simple CLI-based Twitter bot that generates and posts a marketing tweet once per day using OpenAI's GPT-3.5-turbo.
+A simple CLI-based Twitter that:

+- Generates a tweet using OpenAI's GPT-3.5-turbo.
+- Posts it to Twitter via the Tweepy client.
+- Sleeps for 24 hours, then repeats.

+Keep the script running on your CLI, and it will automatically post one marketing tweet per day.

 ## Setup